etijskens/et-micc/tutorials/TUTORIAL-1.rst

 Virtual environments
 ^^^^^^^^^^^^^^^^^^^^
-For a more detailed introduction to virtual environments see `Python Virtual Environments: A Primer <https://realpython.com/python-virtual-environments-a-primer/>`_.
+For a detailed introduction to virtual environments see `Python Virtual Environments: A Primer <https://realpython.com/python-virtual-environments-a-primer/>`_.

 When you are developing or using several Python projects it can become difficult